sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * SmartSwitch DPUs should store their health data locally
     * DPUs should support a CLI to display the health data “show system-health ...”
 (See CLIs section)
     * The host pmon should be able to access this data via gRPC or a similar mechanism, but it is implementation specific.
-    * The DPU module health data will be stored in the host stateDB.
     * Vendor specific data such as interrupt events can also be placed in user defined fields under this DB
-    * This table already exists and the DPUs will use this just like a line card.
+    * This table already exists in modular chassis design and the DPUs will use this just like a line card.
 * Alarm and Syslog
     * Raise alarms when the temperature thresholds exceed, fans run slow or not present or faulty
     * Drive LEDs accordingly